mesfind/ml-physical/setup.md

 ### 6) Deactivate the Environment (Optional)

-When you're finished, deactivate the environment by typing:
+- To exit the virtual environment, type:

 ~~~
 admin@MacBook~ $ deactivate
 ~~~
 {: .bash}

-- This exits the virtual environment and returns you to your system's default Python environment.
+- This command deactivates the virtual environment and returns you to the default Python environment.

 ## Method 2: Using virtualenv (Optional)

-This method might require installing virtualenv first:
+This alternative method might require first installing virtualenv.

+### 1) Update Package Lists

-### 1) Update package lists
+- Update your package lists with:

 ~~~
 admin@MacBook~ $ sudo apt update